angular/angular/aio/content/guide/dependency-injection-providers.md

 The expanded provider configuration is an object literal with two properties.

-1. The `provide` property holds the [token](guide/dependency-injection#token) that serves as the key for both locating a dependency value and configuring the injector.
+* The `provide` property holds the [token](#token) that serves as the key for both locating a dependency value and configuring the injector.

-2. The second property is a provider definition object, which tells the injector how to create the dependency value.
+* The second property is a provider definition object, which tells the injector how to create the dependency value.
 The provider-definition key can be `useClass`, as in the example.
 It can also be `useExisting`, `useValue`, or `useFactory`.
 Each of these keys provides a different type of dependency, as discussed below.

 {@a class-provider}

-## Configuring the injector to use alternative class providers
+## Specifying an alternative class provider

-To configure the injector to return a different class that provides the same service, you can use the `useClass` property.
+Different classes can provide the same service.
-In this example, the injector returns a `BetterLogger` instance when using the `Logger` token.
+For example, the following code tells the injector to return a `BetterLogger` instance when the component asks for a logger using the `Logger` token.

 <code-example path="dependency-injection/src/app/providers.component.ts" region="providers-4" >
 </code-example>